MrCoder/hpstr-jekyll-theme/_posts/2015-03-26-stop-mocking-start-newing.md

 tags: []
 ---

+*Mock* has become so popular in agile development teams.
+Many disciplined teams won't write a unit test without mocked dependencies.
+However, mock is not the silver-bullet.
+Instead, I find many teams using mock struggle with refactoring.
+Martin Fowler, Kent Beck and David David Heinemeier Hansson had a hangout last year, in which the shared their opinions on mocking.

 The substantial problem of mocking is that when you set up the dependencies with mock, you are assuming an implementation, because you know that the mocked method will be called.

 <div style="text-align:center"><img src ="/images/martinfowler-kentbeck-ddh.png" /></div>

 Martin Fowler, Kent Beck and David Heinemeier Hansson had [a hangout talking about TDD](http://martinfowler.com/articles/is-tdd-dead/), in which all three expressed their concerns around mocking from different angles.
 The videos last for more than one hour so here is [the text version](https://github.com/hedgeyedev/public_wiki/wiki/Is-TDD-Dead ) if you prefer.
 The hangout is not just about mocking.
 So I have attempted to summarise their concerns or comments on mocking below (extracted from the text version):

 * David Heinemeier Hansson does not agree with “isolated unit testing” because there tend to be “lots of mocks”.